 When it comes to WordPress vs. Drupal, these are two of the most widely used content management systems on the planet, competing with each other for years.
 Both are free and open source, much better than the paid source options, are built in PHP, and have large, active communities that support them.
 So how will I decide which one to choose?
 Any of them is a good choice, so there is no clear winner.
 Your needs, your choice is the answer.
-You are the only one who knows what you need, so only you can make the decision.
+Ultimately, the decision is up to you.
 However, an objective review and comparison will definitely help!

 What this means for marketing

-Drupal is one of the most popular content management systems, but WordPress has more than 42 percent of the market share, making it the most popular system overall.
+Drupal is popular, but WordPress has a market share of more than 42 percent, making it the dominant system as a whole.
 WP has been around for a long time and has made everyone’s lives easier, which is why it is such a big deal.
 But Drupal is catching up quickly because it has a number of benefits.
-Drupal is better for the enterprise than WP because it is more flexible and can be added to.
+Compared to WordPress, Drupal is more flexible and extensible.
 This means that it must be the best option for bigger websites.
-That’s what it looks like, but it’s not always that easy!
-“Large” here refers to traffic, and blogs are some of the best places to get a lot of traffic.
+Here’s what it looks like, but it’s not always that easy!
+Getting a lot of traffic is one of the most important things for any blog.
 It can be hard to choose between WordPress and Drupal based on what’s good and what’s bad.

 Why use WordPress?

-WordPress is the easiest CMS to use, and there is almost no better way to build a blog, website, or a combination of the two.
+It is almost impossible to build a blog, website, or a combination of both without using WordPress.
 It uses simple technology, and adding pages, posts, images, or videos is very easy.

 It works through a browser, so anyone can log in from any computer and manage their site from anywhere.
 There’s no need to learn HTML or FTP!
 You have access to all the tools you need, and what’s more, search engines love WP sites.